Dtrieu1/DT_Employee_Tracker/README.md

 ## Testing:

-You can test the application by opening up the project: DT_Employee_Tracker and enter "Node server" within the terminal.
+You can test the application by opening up the project: DT_Employee_Tracker and source the two db w/ schema.sql and seeds.sql.
+From there, you would provide with node server to see the options of what you can do within the database.

+To see more details on the process, please feel free to use this video for further insight: https://drive.google.com/file/d/1U69yEoYjB_SYdGwHVJBxqRYdIGVMflzx/view

 ## Resources